SynapseProject/synapse.docs/docs/sdk/handlers.md

 ## "Free" Extensibility

 Perhaps the easist way to add capability is the through the existing CommandHandler.
 The CommandHandler can already execute any arbitrary command-line, and has special helper interfaces for scripts and batch files.
 You can create new "technical modules" as scripts or whole logical processing workflows and integrate via the CommandHandler, as-is.
 See the <a href="https://github.com/SynapseProject/synapse.examples/tree/develop/Plans/CommandLine" target="_blank">CommandHandler Examples (develop branch)</a>.
+You can also [read the docs](/handlers/command/ "CommandHandler").

 ## Code-based Custom Handlers